MrPixle2022/Documentaion/Js/React/React-router/LinkAndNavLink.md

 <Navigate />
 ```

-although sometimes you would want to send data when redirecting so instead you could use the or you just wnat to redirect the user from code instead of using a component for such cases use `useNavigate` hook like:
+although sometimes you would want to send data when redirecting or you just wnat to redirect the user from code instead of using a component for such cases use `useNavigate` hook like:

 ```javascript
 import { useNavigate } from 'react-router-dom'